 Access to Searchmont can be obtained by taking highway 17 to Heyden and then following Highway 556 approximately 30 kilometres (19 miles) to the community.

 Visitors will also see waterfalls and have scenic views of the Goulais River where it flows adjacent to the highway.
 Those keen on a one day backcountry excursion may be interested in extending their trip by following Highway 556 through to Highway 129 and then following that highway south to Highway 17 to return to the Inn.
-If you are touring the entire loop or only the link to Searchmont, in either case you'll be exposed to an intense menu of nature's biodiversity and geographical wonders.
-Be sure to talk to the staff at Algoma's Water Tower Inn before taking your trip.
+If you are touring the entire loop or only the link to Searchmont, you'll be exposed to an intense menu of nature's biodiversity and geographical wonders.
+Be sure to talk to the staff at Algoma's Water Tower Inn & Suites before taking your trip.
 They can advise you on attractions in the area.

 An extensive mountain bike trail system has been developed by the Searchmont Resort.
 Over 250 km of trails range from recreational and easy to gnarly and challenging.
-Beyond you may wish to explore other locations including the Achigan area and try out the Achigan "Canon Ball" route.
+Beyond you may wish to explore other locations including the Achigan area - try out the Achigan "Canon Ball" route.
 Other locations require a good topographic map and an explorer's interest in discovery.

 Road cyclists who are in good shape might wish to travel to Searchmont using Highway 556.
 The trip back to Heyden (Highway 17) becomes more challenging with the uphill climbs.
 During the fall colour period, this cycling trip is one of the best ways to fully experience the magnificence of this very attractive landscape.
 At the same time, the narrow highway shoulders require road cyclists to be particularly careful.
 This is an annual trip for the Sault Cycling Club.

 Here, the Goulais River canoe route can be accessed either upstream or downstream from Searchmont.
 The Garden and the Aubindong Routes are also favourites.
 Further beyond, the Mississagi River is another popular canoe route.
-Inland lakes like Ranger and Saymo as well as the smaller lakes also provide canoeing opportunities associated with fishing or wildlife viewing.
-Be sure to have topographic maps and an understanding of the water regime to ensure that you properly plan your route and timing of your trip.
+Inland lakes like Ranger and Saymo, as well as the smaller lakes also provide canoeing opportunities associated with fishing or wildlife viewing.
+Be sure to have topographic maps and an understanding of the water regime to ensure that you properly plan your route and the timing of your trip.

 Here resource access roads can be used by ATVers to explore this back-country area.
 Good topographic maps and ATV guides might be considered.
-Also look for ATV routes on the Trailhead map.

 Tour through this area using the TOPS D trail.
 A snowmobile permit is required.
 Here the landscape is rugged forested backcountry.
 Sections of the scenic Goulais River will be encountered north of Searchmont if you are extending your trip on to Wawa.
 For those wishing to travel a circle tour on a day trip, the north and south Tops D trails to Searchmont and back to the Sault may be exactly to your liking.